Overview

 |---|---|

-| Access | Boat only – arrange a short ferry from Waterville harbour or hire a kayak.
-No regular public service; local operators can be contacted in the village. |
+| Access | Boat only – arrange a short ferry from the harbour or hire a kayak.
+No regular public service operates; contact local operators in the village ahead of time. |

 | Opening hours | Open year-round; the island has no facilities and can be visited at any time the water is safe. |